elysemontano/elyse-lecture-notes/react/treasure-hunt-build.md

 ### Add more squares
     While we can call our square component as many times as we want, that would mean that we need to pass information to each component individually which kind of takes away from some of the dynamicness that we want to use here.

     Instead, we can map over square a certain number of times and this is where our board array on App.js comes in handy.
 We know that each value is representative of what we want displayed in the square, and we can update each value at any given time.
-This array is whee the logic is going to be controlled, and can be passed to our component to display.
+This array is where the logic is going to be controlled, and can be passed to our component to display.

 ```javascript
     return(